essentialkaos/rpmbuilder/SECURITY.md

   * Audit code to find any similar potential problems;
   * Prepare fixes for all releases still under maintenance.
 These fixes will be released as fast as possible.

-## Comments on this Policy

-If you have suggestions on how this process could be improved, please submit a pull request.